Martín Pérez (baseball)

-Martín Pérez Jiménez (born April 4, 1991) is a Venezuelan professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Boston Red Sox, Texas Rangers, Pittsburgh Pirates, San Diego Padres, and Chicago White Sox.
+Martín Pérez Jiménez (born April 4, 1991) is a Venezuelan professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the Minnesota Twins, Boston Red Sox, Texas Rangers, Pittsburgh Pirates, San Diego Padres, and Chicago White Sox.
 Pérez was an MLB All-Star in 2022 and won the 2023 World Series with the Rangers.
+Listed at 6 feet 0 inches and 210 pounds, he bats and throws left-handed.

 Professional career

 Texas Rangers

 The Texas Rangers signed Pérez in 2007 for $580,000 as an undrafted free agent.
 While only making 15 short starts in 62 innings at Rookie-level Spokane, Pérez went 1-2 with a 3.65 earned run average (ERA).
 Baseball America ranked Pérez as the #17 baseball prospect in their top 100 for 2010.